adrianoes/robotframework-expandtesting_api_and_web/README.md

 # Tips:

 - UI and API tests to send password reset link to user's email and API tests to verify a password reset token and reset a user's password must be tested manually as they rely on e-mail verification.
-- Always check drivers and browsers versios before running the tests.
-They should be compatible.
 - Pabot documentation has some interesting tricks.
 Have a look!
 - Configure a reasonable timeout and use Scroll To Element in the assertions that allows you to do so.
+- E-mail faker keyword has presented repeated e-mails.
+Add some letters before this keyword is a good workaround.